IBM/MAX-Image-Caption-Generator-Web-App/README.md

 #### 5. Instructions for Docker (Optional)

-To run the web app with Docker the containers running the webserver and the REST endpoint need to share the same network stack.
+To run the web app with Docker the containers running the web server and the REST endpoint need to share the same network stack.
 This is done in the following steps:

 Modify the command that runs the Image Caption Generator REST endpoint to map an additional port in the container to a